What are Taxable and Non-Taxable Income in Singapore?

 A key part of taxable income for your Singaporean business is the profits or gains from your business or trade.
 This covers money made from selling goods or services, and any other income directly linked to running the business.

-Income from Investments
+Income from Investments and Dividends

 In addition to profits or gains from business activities, income from investments is also considered taxable in Singapore.
 This includes rental income from your properties and interest earned from loans or investments.
 It also includes dividends received from shares or investments in other companies.